BU-CLOUD-S20/Building-Cyber-Infrastructure-for-Researchers/docs/Cluster.md

 # Kubernetes Cluster
-Our Kubernetes cluster is created with kind version: using a kind-cluster.yaml file that can be found using `ls` as soon as you log into the VM.

-The setup file specifies a code node and a worker nodes that have all been labeled as such using `kubectl label node kind-worker openwhisk-role=core` `kubectl label node kind-worker2 openwhisk-role=invoker`
+The Kubernetes Cluster is a DIY cluster created with ubuntu using an [openwhisk deployment guide](https://github.com/apache/openwhisk-deploy-kube/blob/master/docs/k8s-diy-ubuntu.md)

+# Cluster Structure
+The master node was created by using `ifconfig docker0` to get the IP of the network interface of docker running on the MOC VM.

+To get the nodes of the cluster run: `kubectl get nodes`